SAGE presentation to NTA/BusConnects.

 b.
 In general there should be a move to provide free parking and transport on all commuter routes as this will have considerable drawing power to bring private transport into the public system as it would provide considerable savings over fuel and parking costs.
 Congestion and other charges could add further incentives to change over.

-8. In view of the climate change emergency the entire transport system should be converted to electric as soon as possible and the capacity of the Luas at least doubled with corresponding changes in the parking facilities.
-This would clearly require some new thinking on controlling transport in the City Centre, how many Luas crossed the City and how many terminated either side being obvious issues.
+9. In view of the climate change emergency the entire transport system should be converted to electric as soon as possible and the capacity of the Luas at least doubled with corresponding changes in the parking facilities.
+This would clearly require some new thinking on controlling transport in the City Centre.
+One possibility would be to terminate alternative LUAS trams at Stephen’s Green on the South and Parnell on the North side.